Jul 11, 2025

 Coverage of all major counseling theories is provided with an emphasis on developing one’s personal counseling philosophy and an integrative approach.
 Using assigned readings, discussion, and interactive counseling situations, students are provided with opportunities to refine their counseling skills; the “theory to practice” approach is utilized.

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

-• COUN 26527 - Practicum In Counseling In Educational Settings
+• COUN 26527 - Practicum in Counseling in Educational Settings

 Credits: 3

 The purpose of this course is to help each student develop effective individual counseling skills which can be used in a multiplicity of settings.
-Students enrolled in this course will study and apply various contemporary theoretical approaches to counseling through role playing and video taping tecnhiques.
+Students enrolled in this course will study and apply various contemporary theoretical approaches to counseling through role playing and video taping techniques.
 A field-based experience of 100 clock hours is required.

-Prerequisite (COUN 26526 with a minimum grade of D- and COUN 26529 with a minimum grade of D- and COUN 26501 with a minimum grade of D-)
+Prerequisite Courses: (COUN 26526 with a minimum grade of D- and COUN 26529 with a minimum grade of D- and COUN 26501 with a minimum grade of D-)

-Attribute Code ADV, EXIN, GCAT, GRAD
+Course Attributes: ADV, EXIN, GCAT, GRAD

 • COUN 26540 - Post-Secondary and College Counseling